 Turn your creative side into a career.
-Earn degrees in graphic design, interactive media (web design), and multimedia arts.
+Earn degrees in graphic design and multimedia arts.
 Take classes in photography, illustration, motion graphics & animation, and filmmaking.

 topics Arts Communications

 Our focus is to prepare you for a career in the graphic and visual arts.
 Successful completion of the program will equip you with –

 - Print and digital portfolios for Graphic Design students; a demo reel for Multimedia Arts students

 - Practical, hands-on experience with the digital tools of visual designers